NathanCollaert/AugmentedHardcore/README.md

 ### FEATURES
+* Players get banned when reaching 0 lives.
+* Player, monster, environment and revive deaths all have different ban times.
 * Players can have a maximum amount of lives.
-* Player - monster - environment - revive deaths all have different ban times.
-* Ban players by playtime or time since last death instead of a set time.
+* Calculate bantime by playtime or time since last death instead of a set amount.
 * Players can be combat tagged.
 * Players are able to revive other players.
 * Players are able to gain parts of a life by killing other players or by playtime.